SeldonIO/seldon-core/scheduler/data-flow/README.md

 ## About

-The data-flow transformer is built on top of [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html).
+The data-flow engine is built on top of [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html).
 It implements the operations required to propagate information throughout an inference pipeline in Seldon Core v2.
 These operations include multi-way joins, or fan-ins, and conversion of inference v2 response types to request types.